thoughtspot/thoughtspot.github.io/_admin/ts-cloud/scriptability.md

 11. The **Import Status** screen displays the status of the objects you imported.
 You can open the object(s) that you imported, or click **Done** to return to the main object page.

     ![Go to object]({{ site.baseurl }}/images/scriptability-migrate-answers-created.png "Go to object")

+## Limitations of working with TSL files
+There are certain limitations to the changes you can apply by editing a Worksheet, Answer, Table, View, or Pinboard through TSL.

+* Formulas and columns can either have a new name, or a new expression.
+You cannot change both, unless migrating or updating the worksheet two times.

+* It is not possible to reverse the join direction in the TSL script.

+* You cannot create new tables using Scriptability.
+You can only update existing tables.

+* You can only change logical tables using Scriptability.
+You cannot change the physical version of the table that exists in a database.
+When you change the `column_name`, for example, the name changes in the application, but not in the physical table in the database.

+* You cannot import manually compressed .zip files.
+You can only import .zip files that you exported from ThoughtSpot: either an object and its associated data sources, or multiple objects of the same type that you exported from the object list page.

 ## Related information